 - purpose statement

-For the workshop leader it is very helpful to have already dealt with sustainability and purpose.
-In order to familiarize yourself with the topic, I recommend reading some of the books that I at the end of part 1 at the end of part 1.
+For the workshop leader - in this case me - it is very helpful to have already dealt with sustainability and purpose.
+To familiarise yourself, I recommend the reading I have listed at the end of Part 1.

-After all, it is the task of the workshop leader to set the context and explain why you are dealing with the topic in the first place.
-Here, you can't just expect all participants to be motivated to get down to business if it's not clear what the overall context is.
+After all, it's the leader's job to set the context for the workshop and explain why you're addressing the topic in the first place.
+You can't just expect everyone to be motivated to get down to business if it's not clear what the overall context is.

-It is important for the workshop to concretize the terms.
-There are usually a lot of things thrown around here.
+It is important for the workshop to concretise the terms.
+There are usually many things that get mixed up here.
 It is important to explain how you understand it in your company.
-In my opinion it is important to have a good balance.
-By the terms I understand the following:
+In my opinion, it is important to have a good balance.
+Under the terms I understand the following:

-The mission is primarily focused on the customer.
+The mission is primarily focused on customers.
 Our mission is to create freedom for our customers, partners and employees.
-Here, society still has none of it.
-At the same time, decisions for the mission can be bad in purely economic terms, if only short-term profits are taken into account.
+Here, society still has nothing to gain.
+At the same time, decisions for the mission can be bad in purely economic terms if only short-term profits are taken into account.

-The Vision is, in my view, almost entirely focused on society.
-In part 1 I explain the criteria for a good vision.
+In my view, the vision is almost completely focused on society.
+In the article on Workshop Part 1, I explain the criteria for a good vision.

-The Purpose combines the mission and the vision in a common statement.
-In my view, certain purpose statements represent more of a mission.
-The important thing here is simply to make clear what you mean by the terms.
+The purpose combines the mission and the vision in a common statement.
+In my view, certain purpose statements are more of a mission.
+It is important to clarify what you mean by the terms.

-Important: From my perspective, an organization can always evolve to serve society to a high degree in the final stage.
-However, this requires that you create a high value for your customers (mission) and that they are willing to spend money for it (revenues).
-As an organization, therefore, you always have to manage a certain trade-off and cannot completely swing in one direction (e.g. only common good).
+Important: In my view, an organization can always develop further in order to serve society to a high degree in the final stage.
+However, this presupposes that the company creates a high value for its customers (mission) and that they are willing to spend money on it (sales).
+As an organization, one must therefore always manage a certain tradeoff and cannot completely swing in one direction (e.g., only the common good).

 Furthermore, there is a structural problem in our society with capitalism.
 This has been known in economics for a very long time and has been a topic for ages.
-Often private actors make profits at the expense of the general public.
-Negative external effects, such as climate change, are paid for by the general public, e.g. with billions in subsidies for crop losses in 2018.
+Private individuals often make profits at the expense of the general public.
+Negative external effects, such as climate change, are paid for by the general public, for example with billions in subsidies for crop losses in 2018.
 These should actually be priced in and significantly reduce profits.

 The example of Lufthansa illustrates this somewhat.
 I do not want to directly reproach Lufthansa in particular.
 The problem exists in the entire aviation industry and other sectors.

-Whereas normal petrol and diesel for cars and trucks are taxed at least 30%, there is no tax on kerosene. no tax on kerosene!
-In addition, emissions trading for long-distance flights, which are responsible for the main CO2 emissions, has been suspended.
+Whereas there is at least 30% tax on normal petrol and diesel for cars and trucks, there is no tax on paraffin.
+Moreover, emissions trading for long-distance flights, which are largely responsible for CO2, has been suspended.

-Since kerosene is one of the main cost factors along with personnel and depreciation, it is easy to calculate what would happen to the profit of 3.3 billion euros if this cost factor becomes 20-30% more expensive.
-It will definitely be diminished even with certain price increases.
-Consumers would in turn pay "correct" prices.
+Since kerosene is one of the main cost factors, along with personnel and depreciation, it is easy to calculate what would happen to the profit of 3.3 billion euros if this cost factor became 20 to 30 percent more expensive.
+It would definitely be reduced even with certain price increases.
+In turn, travelers would pay "correct" prices.